Toilet Training Your Child

 How do I prepare my child for toilet training?

 The first thing you can do is to allow your child to go with you when you use the toilet.
-Make him or her feel comfortable in the bathroom.
+Make them feel comfortable in the bathroom.
 Allow them to see urine and bowel movements in the toilet.
 Talk to them about what is happening.
 Use simple words like “pee” and “poop.”
-Let your child practice flushing the toilet.

 Next, buy a training potty seat or a potty chair.
 You may want more than one if you have multiple bathrooms your child will be using.
 You also may want to get one of each so your child can choose which kind to use.